Overruler/javaui/README.md

 A Fork of GUI Effects Checker
 ===========================
+Note: This fork is no longer maintained, but fear not.
+An up-to-date version is now included in the [Checker Framework itself](http://types.cs.washington.edu/checker-framework/current/checker-framework-manual.html#guieffect-checker).

 This fork fixes the compile-time errors in GUI Effects Checker when building against Checker Framework 1.6.7.
 It also includes changes to build script and test support classes needed to get all tests to succeed.